Lecture Notes in Cosmology: Big-Bang Nucleosynthesis

-After the deuterium bottleneck is overcome, BBN takes place in the following chain reactions:
+After the deuteron bottleneck is overcome, Helium-4 is rapidly formed according to the following two-body reactions:

-In the following, we shall assume that the three above reactions take place instantaneously and the neutrons are captured in Helium nuclei.
-This is not what occurred, of course, but it turns out to be a good approximation which allows us to perform easy calculations.
+In order to simplify calculations, we assume that all the deuterons and neutrons available are instantaneously converted into Helium-4 nuclei.
+This is not what actually occurred, of course, but it is something that we can easily compute, and it turns out to be a good approximation.